-Several proposals have been developed to safely utilize UV radiation, however.
+Several proposals have been developed to safely utilize UV radiation on aircraft, however.

 Honeywell, for example, has developed a UV-C unit the size of a beverage cart, with arms that extend over seats.
 It claims it can disinfect a cabin in as little as 10 minutes.
 Qatar Airways is the first airline to use it.